-As the holiday season draws to a close many North Texans will spend New Year's Day taking down Christmas decorations and throwing out the tree.
+As the holiday season draws to a close many North Texans have options when it comes to throwing out the tree.

 In Plano, trees and live greenery can be dropped off between Dec.
 26 and Jan.
-6 at Preston Meadow Park, High Point Park and Russell Creek Park.
+2 at Jack Carter Park, Old Shepard Place Park, Russell Creek Park and Schell Park.
 Read more here.

 If your city isn't listed above, check out your city's home page for more information.